jessepav/lacygoill-wiki-backup/process/process.md

      "half" of the fork).
 This  allows daemon's  parent (shell  or  startup process)  to receive  exit notification and continue its normal execution.

-   - Dissociating from  the controlling tty
+   - Dissociating from  the controlling TTY

    - Creating a new session  and becoming the session leader of that session.